-Ever get a little nervous before a first date?
-You're not alone.
+You’re not alone.
 There is so much going on for a person before and during a first date.
-In this blog, we journey into each Enneagram type's mindset for a first date.
-We will look at how each type prepares, what they likely feel, and what are their unique takes on dating red flags and green signals.
+In this blog, we journey into each Enneagram type’s mindset for a first date.
+We will examine how each type prepares, what they likely feel, and their unique takes on dating red flags and green signals.

 Enneagram Type 1: The Perfectionist

-Their preparation often includes thorough grooming, rehearsing conversation topics, and even planning for contingencies.
+Their preparation often includes thorough grooming, rehearsing conversation topics, and planning contingencies.
 They are careful with their appearance, striving to look presentable but not overly flashy.
 Their conversation topics might lean towards societal issues, morals, or personal achievements, as they love sharing their vision of a better world.

 Red Flags